 Article 4.5 Elderly people shall not be inappropriately excluded from research solely on the basis of their age.

 Application Researchers should not exclude elderly people from research unless there is a valid reason for doing so.
 When considering the inclusion of elderly people in research, researchers and REBs shall consider their physical and social needs to ensure adequate protections.
 Depending on their social circumstances, elderly people may require some reasonable accommodation for mobility, transportation support and other types of assistance to facilitate their participation in research.
 The principle of Justice requires that such accommodations for the natural processes of aging be considered by REBs and researchers.
 Exclusion of the elderly shall not be based on easily remediable issues that are not germane to the research question.

-Research Involving Participants Who Lack the Capacity to Consent for Themselves
+Research Involving Participants Who Lack Decision-Making Capacity

 Where the research presents more than minimal risk, it should have appropriate justification aimed at generating knowledge of sufficient importance to addressing the participants’ disorder, condition, interest or situation.
 Such research should have the prospect of direct benefits for the participants themselves commensurate with the level of foreseeable risk to participants.
 The relation of the potential benefit to the foreseeable risk presented by the research should be at least as favourable to the participants as that provided by available alternative approaches.

 Where the research entails only minimal risk, it is sufficient if the research presents the prospect of benefits to participants or to a group that is the focus of the research and to which the participants belong.